 “You saw your mom leave?” he asked trying not to sound too surprised.

 “Yes, my daddy and her left in a wagon.
 I remember my mommy being very sad when they left.
-She cried when they drove away.
-I ran after her and screamed but she couldn’t hear me and I couldn’t catch up to her.
-She turned around but I guess she couldn’t see me.
-She couldn’t see me at all before she left.
-I wanted them to come back but they didn’t.
+She couldn’t see me at all before then.
+She cried when they drove off.
+I ran after her and screamed but she didn’t hear me and I couldn’t catch them.
+She turned around but they didn’t stop.
+I wanted them to return but they didn’t.
 Then someone else came to the house and lived here and I knew I wouldn’t see my mommy again.
 The new people left too.”

-Barnaby frowned at her pain.
-She was too young to experience such loss and abandonment.
-He could almost picture her sitting at the woods’ edge in her brown dress crying as her parents rode out of sight.
+Levi frowned at the loss and abandonment one so young shouldn’t experience.
+He pictured her sitting at the woods’ edge in her brown dress crying as her parents rode out of sight.

 “Do you know why your mommy cried?”
-Barnaby asked.
+Levi asked.

 “She didn’t want to leave this house.”

-“Yes I’m sure she didn’t,” Barnaby answered warmly, “but also she did not want to leave you and the memories of you in this house.
-Her memories are how she kept you close to her heart and when she left, she felt like she was leaving the memory of you behind.
-This made her very sad.
-Your mother loved you very much and when she left I don’t think she knew you were still here.”
+“Yes, I’m sure she didn’t,” Levi answered warmly, “but also she did not want to leave you and the memories of you in this house.
+Her memories are how she kept you close to her heart and when she left, she felt like she left the memory of you behind.
+This made her sad.
+Your mother loved you very much and when she left I don’t think she knew you stayed.”

 “Where did she think I was?” the little girl asked confused.